robwatsongtr/luthor-lang/README.md

 Featurea a lexer, recursive descent parser, symbol table, then a runner that runs an interpreter as a visitor dispatch.
-...all in a bit over 1k lines of code.
+...all in a bit over 1k lines of C++.

 Compact, readable, not over-engineered.